afcarl/marketing_bits/how_to_write_a_good_email_subject.md

 2. Testing is obligatory if you want success.

 John looked at me and said "What does that have to do with anything?"
 "Its very important, John" - I said.
-Because if you really believe that your product helps people then writing to them to spread the word will be so much easier.
+Because if you really believe that your product helps people, then writing to them will be so much easier.
 His eyes opened up when he realized the point.
 And let me add that the tool to measure how many people are learning about your solution is called A/B testing.
 If you don't test, you will not be able to communicate your message effectively.
+I will cover A/B testing in a future Marketing Bit.

 Then John asked: